FJGvanBroekhoven/CleaningTheGanga_Paper1/Python/README.md

 # README: Python scripts

-These Python scripts were utilized for the analysis presented in the article **van Broekhoven et al. (2024) Linking Recharge Water Sources to Groundwater Composition in the Hindon Subbasin of the Ganges River, India** (DOI: [insert DOI here]).
+These Python scripts were utilized for the analysis presented in the article **van Broekhoven et al. (2024) Linking Recharge Water Sources to Groundwater Composition in the Hindon Subbasin of the Ganges River, India** (DOI: https://doi.org/10.1016/j.scitotenv.2024.176399).

 ## Usage